matbesancon/hugo-site/content/publication/journal/carderera-2024-simple/index.md

 ---
-title: Scalable Frank--Wolfe on Generalized Self-Concordant Functions via Simple Steps
+title: Scalable Frank-Wolfe on Generalized Self-Concordant Functions via Simple Steps

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here